Mythology of Fringe: The timeline without Peter

 After Peter forms the Bridge, September erases Peter from existence.
 He claims to the Observers he "never existed", though it is later clarified to mean his existence as an adult never occurred in this alternate timeline.
 After the producers reassured that Walter's crossover origin story remained intact, the episode "Novation" showcased the point of divergence in the timeline without Peter growing up.
 Peter discovers September did not pull him out of Reiden Lake following his kidnapping during the events of the second season flashback origin story episode "Peter", causing him to drown.
-This led to a Butterfly effect of different choices and alternate histories for each character in both timelines.
+This led to a butterfly effect of different choices and alternate histories for each character in both timelines.

-Thus, Peter the boy (portrayed Lord, and later Chandler Canterbury) never existed to become a man (portrayed by Jackson), and therefore, he "never existed" to experience the confrontation between the two universes during the Bridge alliance in the rewritten timeline (despite being responsible for the creation of the Bridge in the previous timeline which consisted of the first three seasons of Fringe).
+Thus, Peter the boy (portrayed by Lord, and later Chandler Canterbury) never existed to become a man (portrayed by Jackson), and therefore, he "never existed" to experience the confrontation between the two universes during the Bridge alliance in the rewritten timeline (despite being responsible for the creation of the Bridge in the previous timeline which consisted of the first three seasons of Fringe).